aaps/MCmotions/README.md

 --onlyplayerents (only player entity data, also chunks)

+Example ussage:

+./lister.py --sourcefile asession.dump --cutx -12,-2 --cutz -6,0  --onlyplayerents y --scene superrun (if you made a scene named superrun with /action superrun)

+This command can eat big amount of chunks and still work, it is with the belnder import where things will fill up all your ram.

 DO USE THE CUT OPTIONS FOR SPEED (1 shorter lister script run 2 more important the blender importer will not murder your cpu, ram)

 #Files !